hiibolt/niu-metis-documentation/src/chapter_4_1.md

 However, it's worth noting just how many potential points of failure there are:
 * The SSH can fail to open because there wasn't a known host
 * The command it can fail to send over SSH
-* The `qsub` command can fail (on Metis's end), and return an error
+* The `qsub` command can fail (on Metis' end), and return an error
 * The `stderr` from reading the failure reason from Metis can provide invalid UTF-8 (unlikely, but possible!)
 * The output from `stdout` of the `qsub` command can provide invalid UTF-8 (unlikely, but possible!)

 The first failure will likely happen, unless you've aleady made Metis a known host on the system you will be automating SSH from.

 So, how do we add Metis as a known host?
-Well, we need to create an SSH key, and copy it over to Metis.
+We need to create an SSH key, and copy it over to Metis.
 This allows Metis to skip password-based authentication thanks to knowing it's us!

 You can hit enter through all of the prompts in the `ssh-keygen` command, but run the following **on your host machine, not Metis**:
 ```